liquidev/liquidev.github.io/_posts/2022-04-06-mica-interior-mutation.md

 # Conclusion

 Aaaand, that's it!
 Interior mutability is solved.
-To be able to mutate an object you now have to have an explicit permission from its owner, or from whoever else holds a warm reference to said object.
+To be able to mutate an object you now have to have an explicit permission from its owner, or from whoever else holds a mutable reference to said object.

 Now onto implementing all of this…